umcconnell/umcconnell.github.io/src/posts/2021-03-13-fibonacci-rust.md

 ![Performance plot of the different methods](/assets/images/posts/fibonacci-rust/perf_plot.svg)

-You can clearly see, that the naive recursive solution is the least performant approach, as its execution time increases (exponentially, but not visible whith 2 inputs) with the workload.
+You can clearly see, that the naive recursive solution is the least performant approach, as its execution time increases (exponentially, but not visible with 2 inputs) with the workload.
 The memoized version, in contrast, shows a great improvement, but it still incurs the performance overhead of initializing and managing the memo, making it less performant than the two last approaches.